thierryteisseire/open-canvas/README.md

 To verify authentication works, run `yarn dev` and visit [localhost:3000](http://localhost:3000).
 This should redirect you to the [login page](http://localhost:3000/auth/login).
 From here, you can either login with Google or GitHub, or if you did not configure these providers, navigate to the [signup page](http://localhost:3000/auth/signup) and create a new account with an email and password.
 This should then redirect you to a conformation page, and after confirming your email you should be redirected to the [home page](http://localhost:3000).

-### Setup LangGraph Server
+### Running Open Canvas

 The first step to running Open Canvas locally is to build the application.
-This is because Open Canvas uses a monorepo setup, and requires workspace dependencies to be build so other packages/apps can access them.
+This is because Open Canvas uses a monorepo setup, and requires workspace dependencies to be built so other packages/apps can access them.

 Run the following command from the root of the repository: